joebb97/joebb-website-source/content/projects/other-school-projects.md

 ###### EECS 281: Data Structures and Algorithms
 * All projects written in C++
-* Letterman: A program to find paths between words, where steps in the path involve some change to the word's letters.
+* Letterman: A program to find paths between words, where steps in the path involve changes to the word's letters.
 Any combo of: swap letters, modify one letter, delete one letter
   * Application of Breadth First Search and Depth First Search through a dictionary of words
-* SillyQL: A toy in-memory SQL implementation which heavily utilized vectors, hash sets and-based BST sets
+* SillyQL: A toy in-memory SQL implementation which utilized vectors, hash sets and-based BST sets.
 * MineEscape: recursive 2D grid movement based on various implementations of a priority queue (sorted vector, binary heap, and pairing heap)
 * Various solutions to dressed up representations of the Traveling Salesman Problem, the Knapsack Problem, and finding Minimum Spanning Trees
-  * Implementations leverage Prim's algorithm for MST as well as branch and bound solutions to the TSP and Knapsack
+  * Implementations leverage Prim's algorithm and branch and bound algorithms.

 ###### EECS 370: Intro to Computer Architecture
-* All projects written in C (for no real reason mind you, lol)
+* All projects written in C (for no good reason mind you)
 * An assembler and simulator/emulator for a toy RISC machine called LC2K (little computer 2000)
 * A software simulation of a pipelined implementation of LC2K.
 * An updated assembler and linker of L2CK assembly programs that utilized symbol and relocation tables